Intermediate Swimming Lesson 4

 Learning Intentions

-- Attempt to perform a surface dive
+• Use correct body position to perform a controlled surface dive

 Success Criteria